axonivy-market/ai-assistant/ai-assistant-product/README.md

 **Trigger with result of other step**

-- **showResultOfStep**: Passes the result of a specific preceding step as the trigger message for the new flow.
+- **showResultOfStep**: passes the result of a specific preceding step as the trigger message for the new flow.
 This option is useful when you want to pass result of a flow to another, or the message you want to pass to the new step is get from the system.

 ```json
 {